-If I were to use the holster system, which can accommodate a full size duty gun all the way down to a sub-compact, I’d utilize it for a backup weapon, not a primary.
+If I were to use the holster system, which can accommodate a full-size duty gun all the way down to a sub-compact, I’d utilize it for a backup weapon, not a primary.

 Moving onto their more robust offering, the Bodyguard Beast.

 It’s hearty, and you know you’re wearing it.
-I wore it around for a few days, and at first it was quite heavy.
+I wore it around for a few days, and at first, it was quite heavy.
 But after an hour, you forget it’s there.
 The ballistic panels are more flexible than steel plates – that’s for sure – but they are still stiff, as they should be.

-You won’t be doing any gymnastics with this on, but you’re also going to be able to take rounds from everything from a 9mm coming out of a sub-machine gun to a 44 Magnum.
+You won’t be doing any gymnastics with this one, but you’re also going to be able to take rounds from everything from a 9mm coming out of a sub-machine gun to a 44 Magnum.

-Specifically, a 44 magnum 240 grain lead projectile motoring along at 1400 fps.
-Meaning, you can take a round from Dirty Harry with the rating of this soft armor.
+Specifically, a 44 magnum 240-grain lead projectile motoring along at 1400 fps.
+Meaning, you can take around from Dirty Harry with the rating of this soft armor.
 It’s also the highest rating for soft body armor.
 You can also take on Daryl from the Walking Dead according to the video seen below – this bad boy stops arrows evidently.

-Overall, it’s a very well thought out product that fits a specific niche and lives up to its role.
+Overall, it’s a very well-thought-out product that fits a specific niche and lives up to its role.

-It’s covert enough not to draw attention and the street model can handle pretty much anything you’d come up against on the street with regard to snub nosed revolvers and small 9mm handguns.
+It’s covert enough not to draw attention and the street model can handle pretty much anything you’d come up against on the street with regard to snub-nosed revolvers and small 9mm handguns.

-The price point between the two is a couple hundred dollars, but in this writer’s opinion, would you really want to be bleeding out from a sucking chest wound because someone showed up with a 44 Magnum and not a 9mm with a 3″ barrel?
+The price point between the two is a couple of hundred dollars, but in this writer’s opinion, would you really want to be bleeding out from a sucking chest wound because someone showed up with a 44 Magnum and not a 9mm with a 3″ barrel?

 PROS, WHAT WE LIKE:

 2A and 3A NIJ ratings, which means that most handguns don’t stand a chance of penetrating (unless you’re in a Guy Ritchie movie and someone has a .50 Desert Eagle).
 It’s thoughtful, covert, and covers all the vitals.
-The velcro closure in the front is a huge selling point, as it the muted nature of the whole rig.
+The velcro closure in the front is a huge selling point, as it is the muted nature of the whole rig.
 It looks at wears like an Old Navy fleece with a little more stiffness to it.
 If you’re looking to have something bulletproof that doesn’t attract attention and you can wear out and about, this is it.

 CONS, WHAT WE DON’T LIKE:

 The Beast is a bit bulky, but then again, so are plates.
 They’re both a tad heavy, but they stop bullets – they should be.
-The only real problem I have is the “holster system” internally, but it’s a good place to keep a back up piece.
+The only real problem I have is the “holster system” internally, but it’s a good place to keep a backup piece.

 ABOUT THE AUTHOR

-Alex Castiglione lives in Atlanta, and is an avid outdoorsman and competitive shooter.
+Alex Castiglione lives in Atlanta and is an avid outdoorsman and competitive shooter.
 He loves getting after it in his garage gym, practicing martial arts, hitting the trails, or running CrossFit and Strongman competitions.